agapeopenscience/OLS-6-Ireland/README.md

 <!-- GETTING STARTED -->
-## Getting Started
+## Getting started

-This is the official github repository of the Agape open scneince community created as a part of the <a href="https://openlifesci.org/ols-6"><strong> OLS 6 mentorship »</strong></a> programme.
+This is the official GitHub repository of the Agape open scneince community created as a part of the <a href="https://openlifesci.org/ols-6"><strong> OLS 6 mentorship</strong></a> programme.

 ### Prerequisites

 There are no pre-requisites.
 ### Installation

 No installation is involved with the repository.
-However, the customisation steps for the [Agape course](https://github.com/sa1987/OpenDoorProject) and [blog](https://github.com/sa1987/agape-openscience-blog) will be available in the respective repository.
+However, the customisation steps for the [Agape online course](https://github.com/sa1987/OpenDoorProject) and [blog](https://github.com/sa1987/agape-openscience-blog) will be available in the respective repository.

 <!-- USAGE EXAMPLES -->
 ## Usage